bernhardAxonIvy/doc/source/designer-guide/user-interface/user-dialogs/html-dialog-managed-beans.rst

 validate the user input.

 All annotations defined in the package `javax.validation.constraints` are supported.
-For the validation messages you can use Ivy macros to get the message content from the :ref:`cms`.
+For the validation messages you can use Axon Ivy macros to get the message content from the :ref:`cms`.
 For example:

 -  ``@NotNull`` means that a value is required